schassande/referee-course-test/README.md

 Here is the list of next developpements:

-* Document how to control the session as teacher
 * Translations import :

   1) Change the import format of translations to .csv file, => separate from test import